 While boldness can work wonders, uncontrollable boldness is more scary than seductive.
 So you need to be able to turn it on at off as needed.

-You can let some reality and routing creep in: too much mystery will created doubts.
+You can let some reality and routing creep in: too much mystery will create doubts.
 But never let your target take you for granted.

-If separation must happen, make it happen quick and as beautifully as the seduction.
+If separation must happen, make it happen quickly and as beautifully as the seduction.

 Appendix A: Seductive Environments

 Spaces with a theatrical, heightened quality -glittery or opulent for example- create a childlike feeling that make it hard for the victim to think straight.

 Something mystical can help block out the real world: astrology books, angelic imagery, mystical music from far away land.